 This course, the second in a series of two, is designed to teach professional communication skills.
 Emphasis is placed on research, listening, critical reading and thinking, analysis, interpretation, and design used in oral and written presentations.
-Upon completion, students should be able to work individually and collaboratively to produce well-designed business and pro-fessional written and oral presentations.
+Upon completion, students should be able to work individually and collaboratively to produce well-designed business and professional written and oral presentations.
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in English composition.